If you have questions that are not answered here, or can’t find the answer on our web site, please

 A. QUESTIONS ABOUT THE APPLICATION PROCESS

 Q-1.
-How many applications do you receive and accept?
+How many applications do you receive and how many students enroll?

 Q-2.
 Do you have “rolling admissions”?

-Yes, in the following sense: we begin to review complete applications shortly before December 1st.
+Yes, in the following sense: we begin to review complete applications in mid-November and begin announcing decisions in mid-December.
 We announce decisions as they are made, although decisions are not necessarily made in the order in which applicants apply.

 Q-3.
 What is your application deadline?

-We don’t have a strict deadline, but strongly encourage applications by mid-February, and even earlier if possible.
-We begin to make admission decisions as early as December 1st, and we continue making decisions throughout the spring and even the summer if the class isn’t filled yet.
+We don’t have a strict deadline, but strongly encourage applications before April 1, and even earlier if possible.
+We begin to announce admission decisions as early as December 15th, and we continue making decisions throughout the spring and even the summer if the class isn’t filled yet.
 So “late” applications can still be considered, but it’s not an optimal situation.
-Students who are interested in scholarships and other financial aid are especially encouraged to apply early because once the funds are distributed, that’s all there is.
+Students who are interested in scholarships and other financial aid are especially encouraged to apply early.

 Q-4.
 How do I submit an application?

-We recommend that applicants use the electronic application service offered by the Law School Admission Council;.
-Alternatively, we can provide a hard-copy application form upon request.
+We require that applicants use the electronic application service offered by the Law School Admission Council.

 Q-5.
 Do you offer deferred admission?